pltxtra/gnuVG/README.md

 ```
 VGHandle gnuvgCreateContext();  // Creates a new gnuVG context, and returns a handle
 void gnuvgDestroyContext(VGHandle context); // Destroys a previously created context
-void gnuvgUseContext(VGHandle context); // Indicate to gnuVG which context to use
+void gnuvgUseContext(VGHandle context); // Indicate to gnuVG which context to use (call for each frame)
 void gnuvgResize(VGint pixel_width, VGint pixel_height); // Must be called to set the pixel size
 ```